Industrial management

-Industrial management is a branch of engineering which facilitates the creation of management systems and integrates the diverse engineering processes.
-Industrial Management deals with industrial design, construction, management, and application of scientific and engineering principles to improve the entire industrial infrastructure and industrial processes.

-Industrial Management focuses on the management of industrial processes.
-Industrial Managers can be said to be responsible for proper and the most efficient interaction of 4Ms: Man, Material, Machine and Method (which every organization needs).
+Industrial management is a branch of engineering which creates management systems and integrates engineering processes.
+Industrial management uses industrial design, construction, management, and application of scientific and engineering principles to improve the industrial infrastructure and processes.
+Industrial managers can be said to be responsible for the proper and most efficient interaction of "the 4Ms": man, material, machine and method.

-Industrial management also involves studying the performance of machines as well as people.
+Industrial management also involves the study of the performance of machines.
 Specialists are employed to keep machines in good working condition and to ensure the quality of their production.
 The flow of materials through the plant is supervised to ensure that neither workers nor machines are idle.
 Constant inspection is made to keep output up to standard.

-As a part of engineering and particularly related to the manufacturing engineering industry, studies the structure and organization of industrial companies.
-It comprises those fields of industrial issues that are necessary for the success of companies within the manufacturing sector.

-Who is an Industrial Manager?

-An Industrial Manager incorporates the principles of manufacturing system, logistics, supply chain management, materials management, entrepreneurship, among other things.
-Industrial Managers plan how to efficiently and economically use resources in a business including labor, materials, machines, time, capital, energy, and information.
-An Industrial Manager also has to deal with creating new systems to solve problems related to waste and inefficiency associated with a business/ industrial process.
-This field is ever in need of competent personnel capable of applying logic and reasoning to identify strengths and weaknesses of alternative solutions, conclusions, or approaches to such problems.
-A Masters in Industrial Management specially provides the students a broad-based knowledge and skills required for industrial needs.

-Term industrial company

-The term industrial company is generally applied to a manufacturing firm that – contrary to a crafts business – produces consumer durables in factories from raw materials in mass and serial production (a division of labor) using modern manufacturing machines.
+The term industrial company is generally applied to a manufacturing firm that, contrary to a crafts business, produces consumer durables in factories from raw materials in mass and serial production (a division of labor) using modern manufacturing machines.